Lost-Rabbit-Digital/static_type_performance_example/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the LICENSE file for details.

+The GPL-3.0 ensures that:

+1. Users can freely use, modify, and distribute this software
+2. Any derivative works must also be distributed under the GPL-3.0
+3. Copyright notices and attribution to Lost Rabbit Digital LLC must be preserved
+4. Source code for derivative works must be made available

+This license was chosen to ensure attribution to Lost Rabbit Digital LLC while allowing the community to freely use and build upon this benchmark tool.

+For the complete license text, see [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)